Can dogs eat almonds?

 • Choking or intestinal blockage

-• Salt toxicity in flavored varieties
+• Salt toxicity in flavoured varieties

 • Stomach upset